Skip to main content

 • The personal information (data) collected during the consultation process is collected for the purpose of receiving and dealing with submissions.

 • Contact details provided may be used to contact a submitter who claims to be the landowner of a particular site.
-This will be to request evidence as is necessary to prove their ownership of the site, as per 653G(4) of the Taxes Consolidation Act 1997 or request further information from the landowner as per 653H(2) of the Taxes Consolidation Act 1997.
+This will be to request evidence as is necessary to prove their ownership of the site, or request further information from the landowner.

-• Within 21 days of receipt of a submission, Clare County Council may also request further information from Irish Water, the National Roads Authority or from a person referred to in article 28 of the Planning and Development Regulations 2001, as amended, where it considers it necessary for the purposes of making the determination, as per Section 653H(2) of the Taxes Consolidation Act 1997.
+• A local authority may, where it considers it necessary for the purposes of making the determination, request further information from Irish Water, the National Roads Authority or from a person referred to in article 28 of the Planning and Development Regulations 2001.

 • Please identify any parts of your submission which contain personal or commercially sensitive data which you do not wish to be published.

-All written submissions will be acknowledged and evaluated.
-A written determination will be made by the Clare County Council in relation to submissions by landowners.
-Key steps the Council will take prior to publishing a final map include, but are not limited to the following:
+All written submissions will be evaluated.
+A written determination will be made by the local authority regarding submissions by landowners.
+Key steps the local authority will take prior to publishing an annual final map include, but are not limited to the following.

-• Submissions received in relation to the Supplemental Map will be published on the local authority website by 11th June 2023 (note: personal data i.e. name, address of submitter and contact details of the submitter, are redacted, but location of lands to which the submission relates are published along with the grounds of the submission).
+• Submissions received in relation to the annual draft map will be published on the local authority website by 11 April 2024 (note: personal data, i.e. name, address of submitter and contact details of the submitter, are redacted, but location of lands to which the submission relates are published along with the grounds of the submission).

-• Where a landowner requests the exclusion of their site from the Supplemental Map on the basis that it does not meet the criteria for being in scope or challenges the date from which land on the map met this criteria, Clare County Council must notify the owner of its determination not later than 1st August 2023.
+• Where a landowner requests the exclusion of their site from the annual draft map on the basis that it does not meet the criteria for being in scope, or challenges the date from which land on the map met this criteria, the local authority must notify the owner of its decision not later than 1 July 2024.

-• An appeal of the Council’s determination on a landowner’s submission on the Supplemental Map, must be lodged by the landowner with An Bord Pleanála by 1st September 2023.
+• An appeal of the local authority decision on a landowner’s submission on the annual draft map, must be lodged by the landowner with An Bord Pleanála by 1 August 2024.

 Further information on the process is available in ‘Residential Zoned Land Tax - Guidelines for Planning Authorities’ as published by the Department of Housing, Local Government and Heritage is available here.

-A landowner may appeal the local authority’s determination (decision) regarding submissions made in respect of the Supplemental Map, to An Bord Pleanála (ABP).
-The final date for making an appeal to ABP is 1st September 2023.
+A landowner has until 1 August 2024 to appeal the local authority decision regarding submissions made in respect of the exclusion of their site from the annual draft map on the basis that it does not meet the criteria for being in scope, or challenging the date from which land on the map met this criteria date to An Bord Pleanála.
 Appeals must be made in writing setting out the grounds of appeal.
-There are no provisions for a third party to appeal a local authority determination to retain land on or remove land from a Supplemental Map.
+There are no provisions for a third party to appeal a local authority decision to retain or remove land from an annual draft map.

 How can I find out further information about the mapping and submissions process?

 As outlined above, the RZLT process has two parts.
-Local authorities are required to undertake the mapping which identifies the land which is subject to the tax, including an annual update of the final map which will be published on 1 December 2023.
+Local authorities are required to undertake the mapping which identifies the land which is subject to the tax, including an annual final map which will be first published on 31 January 2025, and revised annually.
 Thereafter, the administration of the tax will be undertaken by the Revenue Commissioners.

 Having regard to the respective roles of local authorities and the Revenue Commissioners in the RZLT process, queries on the mapping should be made to Clare County Council.
 This includes queries on;